pmitros/school-committee/README.md

 * **Time in classrooms.** Strategic vision and guidance needs to be guided by concrete reality.
-I've spent time in CPSD classrooms, and if elected, I commit to spending at least one full day every two weeks in CPSD classrooms, observing what happens.
+I've spent time in CPSD classrooms, and if elected, I commit to spending at least one full day every two weeks in classrooms, observing what happens.
 * **Evidence-based education.** Over the past few decades, [we've distilled](https://www.nap.edu/catalog/9853/how-people-learn-brain-mind-experience-and-school-expanded-edition) tremendous numbers of theories about what works in education to a